 - We call for an alignment of pension ages between women and men as part of our annual work on the European Semester

-- We highlight the problem of female old-age poverty and the gender pension gap in all its statements on adequate income and poverty and social exclusion, such as in the European Semester, in our response to the Commission’s Pension Adequacy Report, in the High Level on Pensions, etc.
+- We highlight the problem of female old-age poverty and the gender pension gap in all our statements on adequate income and poverty and social exclusion, such as in the European Semester, in our response to the Commission’s Pension Adequacy Report, in the High Level Group on Pensions, contributions to Commission consultations etc.

 - We monitor the implementation of the gender equality directive, combined with the ECJ judgement ‘Test-Achats’ that imposed equal treatment between men and women in the area of financial services, including private pension products involving lifetime annuities

 - We actively participate in the work of the European Anti-Poverty Network and its ad-hoc working group on gender equality